krzentner/language-world/data/text-davinci-003/chain_md/drawer-open-0.md

     Steps:  1.
-Put gripper above drawer handle  2.
-Drop gripper around drawer handle  3.
-Pull open the drawer First, put the gripper roughly above the drawer handle.
+Put gripper below drawer pull  2.
+Pull up on the drawer pull  3.
+Open drawer If the drawer pull is above the robot's gripper, we should move the gripper near the drawer pull to start pulling.
-    - When the robot's gripper is not vertically aligned with drawer handle, the robot should put gripper above drawer handle.
+    - When the robot's gripper is below drawer pull and the robot's gripper is not near drawer pull, the robot should move gripper to below drawer pull.
-    Once the gripper is lined up above the drawer handle, we should be able to grab the drawer handle by moving the gripper down around it.
+    If the gripper is near the drawer pull, lift up on the drawer pull.
-    - When the robot's gripper is vertically aligned with drawer handle and the robot's gripper is not around drawer handle, the robot should put gripper around drawer handle.
+    - When the robot's gripper is near drawer pull, the robot should pull drawer pull up.
-    Once the gripper is around the drawer handle, we can just pull the drawer open.
+    If the robot's gripper is starting to be above the drawer pull, open drawer.
-    - When the robot's gripper is around drawer handle, the robot should pull away from drawer
+    - When the robot's gripper is above drawer pull, the robot should open drawer.